-All Brand Management Software, Digital Asset Management and Web-to-Publish vendors will tell you that their system is the best, and in some cases the process of selling a DAM and Web-to-Publish system to a new client is very quick and easy.
+All Brand Management Software, Digital Asset Management and Digital & Print template vendors will tell you that their system is the best.
+Sometimes, selling a DAM and Digital & Print template system to a new client is speedy and easy.
 Everything seems like a Win-Win.

 The imaginary sales story could go a little bit like this:

-Vendor: Yes of course, we will come out and show you a demo of our system, lets meet up on Tuesday.
+Vendor: Yes, of course, we will come out and show you a demo of our system; let’s meet on Tuesday.

 Then three to six months later…

 Client: Is that tech support?
-Yes hello, our agency has uploaded lots of large CMYK Photoshop PSD files with layers and transparency.
-But the previews are all wrong and the low-res downloads aren’t usable as the colours are off and the transparency is missing.
-We really need that fixed now as otherwise our creatives will get fed up with the system.
+Yes, hello, our agency has uploaded lots of large CMYK Photoshop PSD files with layers and transparency.
+But the previews are all wrong, and the low-res downloads aren’t usable as the colours are off and the transparency is missing.
+We need that fixed now; otherwise, our creatives will get fed up with the system.

-Client: Hi again tech support, it’s me.
-We would like to change the names of the top navigation entries because many of our business users don’t understand where to find stuff, can we do that?
+Client: Hi again, tech support.
+It’s me.
+We want to change the names of the top navigation entries because many of our business users don’t understand where to find stuff.
+Can we do that?
 No, why not?
-Surely that’s an easy thing to do, we can do that on our WordPress site in 5 minutes.
+Surely that’s an easy thing to do.
+We can do that on our WordPress site in 5 minutes.

-Client: Hi tech support, yes I know, I know… it’s me again.
-We are in the process of creating a new Web-to-Print template but for this one we need the T&Cs at the bottom to change automatically depending on what country they are in, and we only want them to replace the main image with images from a certain section in the DAM.
+Client: Hi tech support, yes, I know, I know… it’s me again.
+We are in the process of creating a new template.
+Still, for this one, we need the T&Cs at the bottom to change automatically depending on what country they are in, and we only want them to replace the main image with images from a specific section in the DAM.
 How do I do that?
 Oh, you can’t do that?
-What a shame – I guess we will have to send out the InDesign files to the dealers.
+What a shame – I guess we will have to send the InDesign files to the dealers.

-Client: Yes it’s me again.
-We have just launched our new Product X and all of our 500 sales partners worldwide need to download all of the new product images and videos today.
-However, my users are complaining that the system is running slow so now we have to put it on WeTransfer just to get it to them in time.
+Client: Yes, it’s me again.
+We have just launched our new Product X, and all 500 sales partners worldwide need to download all of the new product images and videos today.
+However, my users are complaining that the system is running slow, so we have to put it on WeTransfer to get it to them in time.

-Maybe we will just abandon this whole thing and go back to our bad old ways.
+Maybe we will abandon this whole thing and return to our bad old ways.

 Oh god, my boss is going to be seriously annoyed…